ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

 ### `_ltex.getServerStatus` (Server)

-`_ltex.getServerStatus` is executed by the server to return information about the current resource consumption of LTeX LS.
+`_ltex.getServerStatus` is executed by the server to return information about the current resource consumption of LTeX+ LS.
 Some information might not be available.

 ```typescript
 type GetServerStatusCommandParams = null;